-“Any tips for shooting high-quality 360 videos on ONE X2?”
+“Any tips for shooting high-quality 360 videos on X3?”

 “What’s the best way to edit 360 videos?”

 “Instagram destroys my video’s image quality!
 What settings do you use?!”

 If we had a dime for every time we get asked these kinds of questions… let’s just say we’d have a lot of dimes!
 The fact is, there’s a lot to learn with 360 cameras, no matter your experience.
-So, to try and answer some of your questions, we’ve put together this set of pro tips and advice for Insta360 ONE X2 and Insta360 ONE RS (or Insta360 ONE R) with the 360 Lens, including:
+So, to try and answer some of your questions, we’ve put together this set of pro tips and advice for cameras such as Insta360 X3 and Insta360 RS (with the 360 Lens), including:

 - Optimum camera settings